-Do not try to go online, turn off the router, shut down the computer, or do anything else to the router until the router finishes restarting and the Power LED has stopped blinking for several seconds.
+Do not try to go online, turn off the router, shut down the computer, or do anything else to the router until the router finishes restarting.
+Wait until the progress bar on the NETGEAR genie screen completes.

-Router Dashboard (Basic Home Screen)
+Router Dashboard (BASIC Home Screen)

-The router Basic Home screen has a dashboard that lets you see the status of your Internet connection and network at a glance.
+The router BASIC Home screen has a dashboard that lets you see the status of your Internet connection and network at a glance.
 You can click any of the five sections of the dashboard to view more detailed information.
-The left column has the menus, and an Advanced tab is at the top.
-Use the Advanced tab to access additional menus and screens.
+The left column has the menus, and an ADVANCED tab is at the top.
+Use the ADVANCED tab to access additional menus and screens.